CamiloGTR/awesome-software-for-students/README.md

 * [MPV](https://mpv.io/) - A free, open source, and cross-platform media player.
 * [SMPlayer](https://www.smplayer.info/) - Media Player with built-in codecs.
 It supports Chromecast.
 * [FFmpeg](https://www.ffmpeg.org/) - A free software project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
-* [Handbrake](https://handbrake.fr/) - aA tool for converting video from nearly any format to a selection of modern, widely supported codecs.
+* [Handbrake](https://handbrake.fr/) - A tool for converting video from nearly any format to a selection of modern, widely supported codecs.

 ## Programming and Web Design
 * [Scratch](https://scratch.mit.edu/) - A free programming language and online community where you can create your own interactive stories, games, and animations.
 Its main focus is on children or people new to programming.